Human Development (HDEV) is one of two undergraduate majors in the College of Community and Public Affairs.

 Internships, research opportunities and more

-While all HDEV students are required to take part in an internship as part of the Practicum in Human Development (HDEV 475) — the final course taken before graduation — students may also choose to perform additional internships or take part in other learning opportunities.
+While all HDEV students are required to take part in an internship as part of the Practicum in Human Development — the final course taken before graduation — students may also choose to perform additional internships or take part in other learning opportunities.

 From local human service agencies to schools, healthcare settings, government offices and Binghamton University offices, the learning opportunities are numerous and diverse.
 It is not uncommon for students to be hired after graduation by the organizations with which they did their practicums or internships.